 (SOUNDBITE OF MOVIE, "GOLDFINGER")

-BLOCK: Dr. Davies became curious about Bond's drinking while reading one of Ian Flemmings' novels.
+BLOCK: Dr. Davies became curious about Bond's drinking while reading one of his creator Ian Fleming's novels.

-DAVIES: He's described as being so incredibly skilled and calm and capable in all situations and somebody who's drinking at that level just won't be like that.
+DAVIES: He's described as being so incredibly skilled and calm and capable in all situations and somebody who's drinking at that level just wouldn't be like that.

 BLOCK: So he and a colleague read 14 Bond novels and noted each and every time 007 indulged.

 DAVIES: His highest intake day was on the third day of "From Russia With Love."
 He drank 49 units on that day.

 BLOCK: And with each vodka martini counting as three alcoholic units, that's more than 16 drinks in a day.